 There sellers offer the Chilorio ready to eat by the kilo, along with other pork and beef products like dried shredded meat, cheese, chicharrones (pork skin cracklings), and the like.

 - 2 Lb. boneless pork, cut in cubes

 *As with any recipe, some home cooks use a combination of dried peppers to make this dish.
 Such a mix could include two or more of these varieties of pepper: pasilla, colorado and ancho.

 **The original chilorio is usually cooked with white vinegar in the State of SinaloaDIRECTIONS:

-1.Place the meat, 1/2 cup of water, bay leaf and salt in a saucepan.
+1.Place the meat, 1 and 1/2 cup of water, bay leaf and salt in a saucepan.
 Cover and simmer for about 45 minutes, until meat is tender.
 Uncover the saucepan and let the water evaporate.
 Add the lard if needed, since some cuts of pork meat do not render enough fat.
 Let the meat brown slightly.
 Set aside and remove the bay leaf.
 Shred the meat with two forks.

 2. While the meat is cooking, devein and clean the peppers, place them in a small saucepan with the remaining cup of water, cover, and cook on low heat for 8 minutes, until the peppers look soft.

 3. Place cooked peppers and cooking water in a blender and add oregano, cumin, and garlic.
 Process until you have a very smooth sauce.